pierre-rouleau/usrhome/readme.rst

 ================================== ================================================================
 File Name                          Description
 ================================== ================================================================
-usrcfg/setfor-shell-tracing.sh     **Required** Defines USRHOME_TRACE_SHELL_CONFIG to 1,
-                                   to activate tracing of shell configuration files, 0 to disable it.

 usrcfg/setfor-all-config.sh        **Required** Holds user configuration that applies to the Bash
                                    and Z Shell.

                                    - This must be written in POSIX sh script, compatible with both Bash and Z Shell.
+                                   - Defines USRHOME_TRACE_SHELL_CONFIG to 0
+                                     to disable shell tracing, 1 to enable it and a file name to enable it and activate logging inside that file.
                                    - It also holds some USRHOME-specific logic to control optional shell config file tracing.